Formerly a privilege of certified investors, the real estate crowdfunding niche now is open for non-accredited backers.

 Both solutions have their pros and cons.
 Free or pro themes are value-for-money yet require considerable effort for configuration and integration of other tools and plugins.

-Site builders are considered to be “one-size-to-fit-all solutions, but they leave a little room for creativity and uniqueness.
+Site builders are considered “one-size-to-fit-all solutions, but they leave a little room for creativity and uniqueness.

 Hiring a dedicated team might be the best way if you want to nail down your custom user flows, create effective UI design and unique functionality.
 However, this approach demands sufficient time and money.

 Fortunately, there are white-label crowdfunding platforms that are optimal regarding project scope and budget.
 These platforms provide white-label crowdfunding software for any business need, including real estate crowdfunding sites for non accredited investors.

 For instance, LenderKit, a white-label platform for property crowdfunding built by JustCoded, may be a perfect fit for your project.

 It’s flexible, scalable, secure and packed with numerous cool things: feature-rich back-end, built-in AML/KYC checks, robust CMS, integrated secondary market, adaptive layout and many more.